 Their sweetness is due to natural sugars, so it’s important that you monitor your Rottweiler’s strawberry intake.

-Dogs should never be fed the sweet, processed candy humans enjoy but even fruit contains enough sugar to be unhealthy for a dog.
+Dogs should never be fed the sweet, processed candy humans enjoy, but even fruit contains enough sugar to be unhealthy for a dog.

 How to Feed Strawberries to Your Rottweiler

-Cut off any leaves or stems as these are harder to digest for dogs, so be sure to only feed the red, fleshy fruit.
+Cut off any leaves or stems as these are harder to digest for dogs, so be sure only to feed the red, fleshy fruit.

-Rottweilers can demolish a raw lamb’s leg but it’s still possible for them to choke on something as small as a strawberry.
+Rottweilers can demolish a raw lamb’s leg, but it’s still possible for them to choke on something as small as a strawberry.